rohinchandra-li/Viva/Viva/engage/engage-365-copilot-adoption-platform.md

 ### Convert an existing community to Copilot

 You can convert an existing community in your network to act as the Copilot community.
-When community members acquire the Microsoft 365 Copilot license, they appear as members in the Copilot-converted community.

 > [!NOTE]
 > You can run a single community in your network as a Copilot community.
+If you wish to change which community is designated as the Copilot community, you can first unmark the current one by selecting "Unmark Copilot community" from the overflow menu (•••) in the community header.

 1. Under the banner image in Viva Engage, select **Apply adoption features to an existing community**.